Select Page

 Download Calm on IOS here, on Android here.

-You’ve Downloaded the Apps… Now What?
+You’ve Downloaded the Mindfulness Apps… Now What?

-Apps are perfect for establishing a framework for mindfulness and being more present, but they’re only the beginning.
-While they may give you the habits and behaviors, living a truly mindful life requires knowledge, understanding, and consistent practice.
-We’ll start getting into that in Part II, where I’ll share my top podcast recommendations.
+Mindfulness apps are perfect tools for establishing new habits and being more present, but they’re only the beginning.
+While mindfulness apps may give you the habits and behaviors, living a truly mindful life requires knowledge, understanding, and consistent practice.